buren/git-story/README.md

        done              Commit changes and sync with remote update            Pull current branch's remote changes
-       addcom            Adds all files and commits them create-branch     Create and checkout a new branch on remote and local delete-branch     Delete branch from remote and local goto              Switch from current branch to specified branch
+       addcom            Adds all files and commits them fuckit            Commit all files and push current branch push-branch       Push the current branch to remote create-branch     Create and checkout a new branch on remote and local delete-branch     Delete branch from remote and local goto              Switch from current branch to specified branch